SuXYIO/LRDemo/README.md

 f(x): Training function, for training
 g(x): Data function, for generating training data
 ## Purpose
-A project to help improve C programming skills & understand MLPs better.
+A project to help improve C programming skills & experiment with and understand MLPs better.